Cinque Terre Photo Tour Details

 A quick espresso before catching the 8:30 am train back to Monterosso for breakfast and time for either a nap, free time or a one-on-one session with Jim.

 1 pm lunch in Monterosso.

 At 2:30 pm Jim will give a lecture on “Depth of Field, Hyperfocal and Where to Focus.”
 He will also talk about a technique called “Focus Blending.”
 We will have some time for post processing and processing lessons.

 At 5:30 pm we’ll catch a train for the journey back to Vernazza for another stellar photo location.
 We have three different setups for blue hour shooting in Vernazza and hopefully the conditions and weather will be good so that we can capture all three during the tour.

 Dinner, sunset and blue hour shooting in this lovely seaside village.

 At 10 pm we’ll catch the train back to Monterosso.

-Weather permitting we will catch the morning boat to Portovenere, which is unofficially the “6th” village of the Cinque Terre.
+Weather permitting, we will catch the morning boat to Portovenere, which is unofficially the “6th” village of the Cinque Terre.
 Arriving in Portovenere by sea is quite dramatic and breathtaking.
 As the boat rounds the point to the entrance of the harbor, you are presented with the hauntingly impressive byzantine Church of St. Peter, looming high above the sea, and above it the ruins of a medieval fort.
 Magnificent!
 In the small harbor below, Portovenere’s slender tall houses are painted in the typical pastel colors of the Ligurian Coast.
 Wandering the pedestrian-only lanes we’ll find wonderfully ornate house facades, windows and doors.
-We will spend most of the day and afternoon in Portovenere including lunch in a traditional trattoria featuring simple and delicious Ligurian cuisine.
+We will spend most of the day and afternoon in Portovenere including lunch in a traditional trattoria featuring delicious Ligurian cuisine.

 Late in the afternoon we will catch the boat for Riomaggiore.
 We will have plenty of time to roam and photograph, have an early dinner and then be in position for photographing the village with the sun setting over the Ligurian Sea.
 Train back to our hotel in Monterosso.

 After breakfast the Cinque Terre Photo Tour group heads back to the Pisa via train.
 8:30 am departure from the hotel for the 9:05 am train to Pisa.